(509) 248-7715 Fax: (509) 453-4319

 Monday to Friday, 8 a.m. - 5 p.m.

 Percutaneous Coronary Intervention (PCI)-or angioplasty-is a method of restoring blood flow to the heart muscle by reopening clogged arteries.
 This is done by inflating a tiny balloon at the site of the blockage and frequently placing a small metal device-called a stent-to hold the artery open.

-At Virginia Mason Memorial, the median "door-to-balloon" time is 65 minutes -well below the 90-minute national standard.
+At Yakima Valley Memorial, the median "door-to-balloon" time is 65 minutes -well below the 90-minute national standard.